Finding the solution to greasy hair

 Sebum is the hair’s protective layer, also known as the hydrolipidic film.
 This barrier is found on nearly every surface of our body.
 It serves to protect against external aggressions while also helping with water retention.

 Sebum is responsible for giving hair its shine.
-But when seborrhea (the excessive secretion of sebum) occurs, the scalp becomes oily.
+But however, the scalp can sometimes produce an excess of sebum and when this occurs, the scalp becomes oily.
 Fortunately, there are solutions to combat this phenomenon.

-Klorane botanists have used organic nettle in a range of natural and eco-responsible haircare products that lastingly rebalance the scalp.
-Urtica dioica L. has been selected for its richness in active ingredients with sebum-regulating properties.
-In fact, nettle extract reduces sebocyte lipid production by 91%.
-Nettle extract thus helps diminish the production of sebum, the cause of greasy roots.
+Klorane botanists have used organic nettle in a range of eco-responsible* haircare products that contain naturally-derived ingredients that lastingly cares for the scalp.
+Urtica dioica L. has been selected for its richness in active ingredients with oil reducing properties.
+Nettle extract thus helps diminish excess sebum, the cause of greasy roots.